-This is an advanced course in stochastic processes applied to mathematical finance.
-Many of the assigned problems will be theoretical in nature requiring symbolic manipulation and rigorous, careful use of theoretical constructs.
+This is an introductory course in probability theory.
+The primary focus will be on the analysis of discrete and continuous random variables.
+Most assigned problems will be computational in nature, however that does not mean they will be numerical.
+Instead, they will require symbolic manipulation and rigorous, careful use of theoretical constructs.
 There will be some focus on proving major theorems, and students will be expected to understand the proofs which are presented in class.
-Laboratory sessions will be conducted on the use of MATLAB and a number of numerical exercises requiring MATLAB will be assigned.
 Consequently, it is vital that students read the appropriate textbook sections before and after each lecture, and attempt the relevant homework problems.
-A glance at the syllabus will reveal that there will be a lively pace kept.
 Keeping up-to-date with the material is essential!